manuelesvi/Literatura/Ayn Rand/Notes.md

+# Part 1 - Non-Contradiction

-# Chapter 1 - The Theme
+## Chapter I - The Theme

 > “I’m not going to requisition a new typewriter.
 The new ones are made of tin.
 There was an accident in the subway this morning, their brackets wouldn’t work.
 You ought to go home, Eddie, turn on the radio and listen to a good dance band.
 Forget it, boy.
 Trouble with you is you never had a hobby.
 Somebody stole the electric light bulbs again, from off the staircase, down where I live.
 I’ve got a pain in my chest.
 Couldn’t get any cough drops this morning, the drugstore on our corner went bankrupt last week.
 The Texas-Western Railroad went bankrupt last month.
 They closed the Queensborough Bridge yesterday for temporary repairs.
 Oh well, what’s the use?
 Who is John Galt?” [^1]